DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

       <Property name='key-id'>{my_key_id}</Property>
     </Properties>
     <ClassName>com.google.apigee.callouts.GenerateEncryptedJwt</ClassName>
-    <ResourceURL>java://apigee-callout-encrypted-jwt-20210629.jar</ResourceURL>
+    <ResourceURL>java://apigee-callout-encrypted-jwt-20210630.jar</ResourceURL>
   </JavaCallout>
   ```

 In this case, the callout selects an RSA key from the JWKS retrieved from a URI, using a specific key-id.
-This approach ignores the `"use"` property if any, on the JWK.
+This approach ignores the `use` property if any, on the JWK.

 Again, the decryptor needs to use the corresponding private key.